 90291: VENICE UNZIPPED

 90291: VENICE UNZIPPED is a provocative feature documentary about income inequality in America, told through the lens of one community and three families living in the same 90291 zip code, but at the opposite ends of the growing income divide.
-In the film, we’re embedding in Venice, California, the once gritty, artistic and working class beach city, now the epicenter of gentrification in Los Angeles and a growing homelessness crisis.
-We’ll follow three families - one homeless, one middle class and one wealthy - living in almost unimaginably different circumstances, while putting a human face on Venice’s vanishing working and middle class.
-We’ll then follow a proposed homeless housing project that’s splitting the community in two, make connections to gentrification and affordable housing issues in other cities, and investigate how poverty is being criminalized in America.
-Is Venice, the last beach city of color, a cautionary tale about an eclectic community’s demise, or can solutions be found for protecting other income diverse cities across the United States?
+In the film, we embed in Venice, California, the once gritty, artistic and working class beach city, now the epicenter of gentrification in Los Angeles and a growing homelessness crisis.
+We follow three families for a year - one homeless, one middle class and one affluent - living in almost unimaginably different circumstances, while putting a human face on Venice’s vanishing working and middle class.
+We then follow a proposed homeless housing project that’s splitting the community in two, make connections to gentrification and affordable housing issues in other cities, and investigate how poverty is being criminalized in America.
+Is Venice, CA, the last beach city of color, a dramatic last stand or a cautionary tale about a nation re-segregating along income lines?

 STYLE: The film's point-of-view is investigative, fact-based, and non-partisan.
 Rounding out our embed coverage will be interviews with local and national thought-leaders from multiple points of view.

-SCHEDULE: Plan is to film Summer of 2018 through Spring 2019, then complete post production by Fall 2019 in time for submission to Sundance and other premiere festivals.
-Goal is to then debut at a major festival and release the film Summer/Fall 2020 in advance of the 2020 Presidential elections.
-A larger social impact campaign will then launch around the film release to provoke further debate on the issues .
-Project elements include a virtual reality (VR) short film, an interactive website, an augmented reality app, and a comprehensive educational initiative.
+SCHEDULE: Plan is to film Fall 2018 through Fall 2019, then complete post production by early 2020.
+Goal is to then debut at a major festival and release the film Fall 2020 in advance of the 2020 Presidential elections.
+A larger social impact campaign will then launch around the film release to provoke further debate on the issues.
+Project elements include an interactive website and a strategic educational campaign.

-CREATIVE TEAM: The film is written & directed by award-winning documentary filmmaker, Colin Keith Gray, and producer Megan Raney Aarons (AKA The Sibs - "Atari: Game Over", "Being Canadian", "Freedom’s Fury"); along with journalist/ co-producer CJ Gronner & political consultant Marc Baranov; executive producers Amaechi Uzoigwe (Run The Jewels) & Lorien Gabel (Interlog, PINGG); supervising producers Matt Green ("Refuge Wild") & Andrea McHugh ("Hell’s Kitchen", "Oprah Winfrey Show", "Ghost Hunters:); Emmy award winner editor, Mohamed El Manasterly ("The Square"); DP Tyler Heckerman ("The Cape"); and Emmy Award winning VR director, Ben Tricklebank ("Clouds Over Cuba").
+CREATIVE TEAM: The film is written & directed by award-winning documentary filmmaker, Colin Keith Gray, and producer Megan Raney Aarons (AKA The Sibs - "Atari: Game Over", "Being Canadian", "Freedom’s Fury"); along with production manager, Solomon Murphy (AMC, TikTok, Action Against Hunger); journalist/ producer CJ Gronner ("Viceland"), producer Jamila C Fairley ("BELLA!", "Re-Emerging: The Jews Of Nigeria"); political consultant/ co-producer, Marc Baranov; executive producers Amaechi Uzoigwe (Run The Jewels) & Lorien Gabel (Interlog, PINGG); supervising producer Matt Green ("Refuge Wild"); Emmy award winner lead editor, Mohamed El Manasterly ("The Square") and editors Tayler Braasch, Michael Rogers and Davide Fiore; DP Tyler Heckerman ("The Cape"); and Emmy Award winning Interactive director, Ben Tricklebank ("Clouds Over Cuba").
 Project is produced by GRAiNEY PICTURES with co-production partners EVO Films USA and Still Moving Pictures.

 FUNDING: The project is being funded through a combination of equity investments in the Unzipped Movie LLC, non-recoupable grants, crowd-funding contributions, and tax-deductible donations to the film through its' fiscal sponsor, the International Documentary Association (please make donations by clicking on the Make A Donation tab above).
 A detailed investment prospectus (PPM) is also available upon request.

-FUNDING SECURED: To date, approx $89,000 has been raised through a combination of equity investments in the LLC , grants, and crowd-funding contributions.
-We will continue to actively fundraise until the full project budget (approx $770,000) has been raised.
+FUNDING SECURED: To date, approx $155,000 has been raised through a combination of equity investments in the LLC , grants, and crowd-funding contributions.
+We will continue to actively fundraise until the full project budget has been raised.